2022–23 FC Barcelona season: September

-On 1 September, Barcelona reached an agreement with Martin Braithwaite to terminate his contract after 59 appearances for the club during which he scored 10 goals.
-On the same day, defender Sergiño Dest was loaned to AC Milan, with the option to buy the player once the loan period expires.
+On 1 September, Barcelona announced reaching agreements with Martin Braithwaite to terminate his contract and with Chelsee on the transfer of Pierre Emerick Aubameyang for €12 million.
+The same day, Sergiño Dest and Abde Ezzalzouli were loaned to AC Milan and Osasuna respectively, and the club confirmed the signing of former La Masia graduate Héctor Bellerín from Arsenal.
+The next day, Barcelona also announced the signing of Marcos Alonso from Chelsea.

-On the next day, the club announced the signing of former La Masia graduate Héctor Bellerín.
-On the same day, it was announced that Barcelona and Chelsea had reached an agreement for the transfer of Pierre-Emerick Aubameyang for €12,000,000, he scored 13 goals in 24 matches.
-On that day, the club also announced the signing of Marcos Alonso.

-A day later, Barcelona beat Sevilla 3–0 away.
+On 3 September, Barcelona beat Sevilla 0–3 away.
 Raphinha and Eric García both scored their first goals for the club with the other goal coming from Robert Lewandowski.

-On 7 September, Barcelona started the UEFA Champions League group stage with a big 5–1 win against Viktoria Plzeň in Group C. Robert Lewandowski scored his first hat-trick for the club, Franck Kessié scored his first goal for the club and a goal from Ferran Torres completed the victory.
-On the same day, Barcelona reached an agreement with midfielder Miralem Pjanić to terminate his contract after 30 appearances with the club.
+Four days later, Barcelona started the UEFA Champions League group stage with a big 5–1 win against Viktoria Plzeň in Group C. Robert Lewandowski scored his first hat-trick for the club, Franck Kessié scored his first goal for the club, a goal from Ferran Torres completed the victory, and Pablo Torre came off the bench late on to make his debut for the club.
+On the same day, Barcelona reached an agreement with midfielder Miralem Pjanić to terminate his contract.

-Three days later, Barcelona beat Cádiz 4–0 away.
-Robert Lewandowski, Frenkie de Jong, Ansu Fati and Ousmane Dembélé got on the scoresheet with a goal each.

-On 13 September, Barcelona suffered a 2–0 defeat against Bayern Munich.
+On 10 September, Barcelona beat Cádiz 0–4 away.
+Robert Lewandowski, Frenkie de Jong, Ansu Fati and Ousmane Dembélé got on the scoresheet with a goal each, while Héctor Bellerín and Marcos Alonso both made their debuts for the club.
+Three days later, Barcelona suffered a 2–0 defeat against Bayern Munich.

 On 17 September, Barcelona won 3–0 against Elche, and achieved their best league start in the last five years, achieving 16 points out of a possible 18 from the first six matches.
 Robert Lewandowski scored a brace and the other goal came from Memphis Depay.